Retzoh/manifest_templates/README.md

 [sr.ht](https://meta.sr.ht/).

-Its purpose is to let you quickly setup new CI pipelines for your language by copying the appropriate manifest template.
+Its purpose is to let you quickly setup new CI pipelines for your programming language by copying the appropriate manifest template.

+Send a mail to ~retzoh/manifest-templates-updates+subscribe@lists.sr.ht to be informed of updates.

 - [Pick a template](#pick-a-template)
   - [Supported languages](#supported-languages)